RobinHYuan/Portable-Metal-Detector/README.md

 ### Note:

-For some reasons, our code shows up as CPP on github; however, all code is written in plain C.
+For some reasons, github says our code is written in CPP; however, all code is written in plain C.

 ------------